 Introductory Experimental Physics I

 First in a series of half-courses on experimental physics techniques for physics and biophysics majors.
 Experiments focus on core physics concepts of mechanics: force, motion, conservation laws, and oscillations.
 Students work in teams and use computers to collect, visualize, and analyze data.
-Key components: written documentation of experimental procedures and results in a scientific notebook; interpreting results and testing hypotheses; experimental design and refinement; multiple opportunities for open-ended laboratory activities that inspire team and individual creativity.
-Designed to be taken concurrently with PHYSICS 161D.
+Key components: written documentation of experimental procedures and results in a scientific notebook; interpreting results and testing hypotheses; coding (Python), experimental design and refinement; multiple opportunities for open-ended laboratory activities that inspire team and individual creativity.
+Instructor: McKenzie.
 Half course.